ingrammicro/puzzle-tokens/README.md

 # Puzzle Tokens
-Sketch.app plugin to apply design tokens (specified in LESS OR SASS format) to Sketch layers (with shared styles).
+Puzzle Tokens is a Sketch plugin to specify and apply design tokens (in LESS or SCSS format) to Sketch layers (with shared styles) with auto styles preview generation.
-Also Puzzle Tokens can generate Styles Overview.

 ### [Check this article](https://medium.com/@akalenyuk/bringing-styles-preprocessing-to-sketch-9cdf0d0c49bd) to get a detailed overview with examples and join [Spectrum Chat](https://spectrum.chat/puzzle-tokens?) for live talk